pinax/pinax/docs/how_to_contribute.md

 ## Testing your code

-Pinax apps typically support several different versions of Python and several different version of Django.
-The supported combination are specified in `tox.ini` at the root of every Pinax app.
+Pinax apps typically support several different versions of Python and several different versions of Django.
+The supported combinations are specified in `tox.ini` at the root of every Pinax app.
 Here is a sample `tox.ini` file:

     [flake8]